-None of the above has received any remuneration directly from the Fund in relation to these services and is remunerated out of the Management Fee.
-To the extent there is a shortfall to these expenses, they will be paid by the investment manager.
+None of the above has received any remuneration directly from the Fund in relation to these services and they are remunerated out of the Management Fee.
+To the extent there is a shortfall to these expenses, they will be paid by the Investment Manager.